 15. Corning NY has 11,000 residents.
 Their hospital was inside the city limits, but in 2011 the hospital was moved outside of the city as it required at least 37 acres.
 Utica has 60,000 resident, yet the hospital would be stuffed into downtown on only 25-34 acres?
 Where is the room for expansion?
 What else would the hospital "eat-into" for future growth?
 We are told to believe in the coming Danfoss and Nano jobs boom, so where would the hospital expand to if built in downtown?

 16. People are returning to urban living; apartments, row houses, lofts and condos.
 It is a world wide trend.
 The old historical buildings and several empty lots are prime real estate for development.
 Carton Avenue is an original Erie-canal era cobblestone street still intact, fronted by three historic row houses, and boarded by various period canal buildings.
 One is Citation Services, a grouping of connected building where Utica's first boilers were made.
 Another is a solid and large building on Oriskany Boulevard; Eggers Caryl & Corrigan.
 Here on the banks of the canal they manufactured rope.
 There is much, much, more and is all historical treasures.
 Reuse of these city assets are the type of development Utica should seek, not a sterile and out-of-scale hospital district.
+Lastly, please realize that "Downtowners" Do Not Want A Hospital District.

 17. The proposed downtown hospital would handle 80,000 ER visit each year and house 300-400 sick patients.
 It would have a 1,200-car surface parking lot and a large 1,500-car parking garage.
 This is not a setting that attracts downtown dweller.
 Downtown Utica will make further advances when more people live downtown.
 It is people who arrive home at 5pm, not those who arrive at 9am and depart at 5pm.
 A downtown developed for residents brings street and sidewalk activity in the mornings, evenings and on weekends.
 People seeking stores, restaurants, dry-cleaners, other services and entertainment.
 This what Downtown Utica needs, not a hospital district.